catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

-  The amount of images that Catalyst Provides can be quite large, if you know what Operating System you want for your image you can use the command ``openstack image list -- public | grep <OPERATING SYSTEM>`` to find it quicker than looking through this list.
+  The amount of images that Catalyst Cloud has available can be quite large, if you know what Operating System you want for your image you can use the command ``openstack image list -- public | grep <OPERATING SYSTEM>`` to find it quicker than looking through this list.
 Another thing to note is that;
   Image IDs will be different in each region.
 Furthermore, images are periodically updated so